Over the next few months, I’ll be sharing some basic personal care recipes that you can build on to make your own personalised products.

 Of course, Google and Pinterest are great places to find recipes for natural skin care products.
 And I’ll be sharing more of my own concoctions in the upcoming months.

-Two eBooks that I’ve found useful are How to Make Basic Lotions and Creams, which can be found here, and Natural Facial Creams and Lotions, which can be found here (this is an Australian site, recipes use metric and celcius measurements).
+Two eBooks that I’ve found useful are How to Make Basic Lotions and Creams, which can be found here, and Natural Facial Creams and Lotions, which can be found here (this is an Australian site, recipes use metric measurements).
 Both sites have a whole host of eBooks on different topics.

 Making your own natural personal care products is relatively easy and can be a lot cheaper than buying them.
 It can also be a very satisfying hobby and a source of gifts.